songparker/AndroidTrainTribeMobileAPP/README.md

 The Train Ticket Booking App is feasible as it solves a common problem faced by travelers and provides a convenient solution.
 The app is technically feasible as the required technologies and resources are readily available.
-The app is financially feasible as revenue can be generated through commission on ticket reservation.
+The app is financially feasible as revenue can be generated through commission on ticket reservations.

 **e.
 Project Management:**